agiacalone/cecs-378-reading-buffer-overflow/README.md

 }
 ```

 10. Rewrite the program shown below so that it is no longer vulnerable to a heap buffer overflow.
+Don’t use any ‘safe’ libraries in your solution.
 ``` C
 /* record type to allocate on heap */ typedef struct chunk {